-It is recognised that a small portion of persons who are overstaying and/or persistently overstaying may also have a protected characteristic, e.g. a Bargee Traveller.
+It is recognised that a small portion of persons who are overstaying and/or persistently overstaying may also have a protected characteristic or a non-recognised status as a minority community, e.g. a Bargee Traveller.
 A near equivalence of a Bargee Traveller may be their land counterparts - Travellers, Gypsies and Roma Groups.

-When Enforcement Officers, or other agents that may be appointed by the Council (Officers), assess whether to enforce a breach of a PSPO, they will review any welfare considerations as might be appropriate in the circumstances.
+When Enforcement Officers, or other agents that may be appointed by the Council (Officers), assess whether to enforce a breach of a PSPO, they will review any welfare considerations, as might be appropriate in the circumstances, and any reasonable excuse for overstaying.
 The users of the boats will need to cooperate with the Officers and provide information that they wish the Officers to consider prior to the Officer making any decision to enforce or delay such a decision.